webdriverio/webdriverio/website/docs/AutoWait.md

 await divs[2].click() // can throw "Cannot read property 'click' of undefined"
 ```

 It is an absolute legitimate action to fetch a set of elements and click on the nth element of that set.
 However WebdriverIO doesn't know how many elements you are expecting to show up.
 As [`$$`](/docs/api/browser/$$) returns an [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of WebdriverIO elements you have to manually check if the return value contains enough items.
-We recommend to use [`waitUntil`](/docs/api/browser/waitUntil) for this, e.g.:
+We recommend using [`waitUntil`](/docs/api/browser/waitUntil) for this, e.g.:

 ```js
 const div = await browser.waitUntil(async () => {